 2016 coming to a close and the New Year beckons.
 Meanwhile, LinkedIn has released its recruitment trends for 2017.
-The Small and Mid-Sized Business Recruiting Trends 2017 is based on responses from over 2,600 corporate talent acquisition leaders.
-The responses came from SMEs in 35 different countries.
+The Small and Mid-Sized Business Recruiting Trends 2017, is based on responses from over 2,600 corporate talent acquisition leaders.
+The answers came from SMEs in 35 different countries.
 All the survey’s respondents were at a manager level or higher.
 Read on to find out what the report revealed.

-As our followers will know, our ethos has always been to stay on top of new and emerging recruitment trends.
+Our ethos has always been to stay on top of new and emerging recruitment trends.
 We look at some of the key points raised.

 Key Recruitment Trends for 2017